mansi142003/freifunkpro/_faq/004_how_to_write_a_proposal.md

 * Get in touch with the mentors mentioned in this idea to get into this topic and get answers to your questions.
 * Define - maybe together with the mentor - some measurable milestones, so you can design a rough timetable.
 * Refine and break down your milestones (maybe into stories), also together with the mentor.
 * Try to estimate what stories you can work on within the GSoC period.
-Please keep in mind that we have 3 kinds of projects: large with 350 hours, medium with 175 hours andi small with 90 hours over 10 weeks.
+Please keep in mind that we have 3 kinds of projects: large with 350 hours, medium with 175 hours and small with 90 hours over 10 weeks.
 * Use our application template to introduce yourself and describe your project.
 The resulting document you should upload to the Google Summer of Code program website.